ibmcloud-tech-canada/ibmcloud-gc-guardrails-accelerator/README.md

 ## How to run

-The automation for setting up your Landing Zone environment has been divided into four steps.
+The automation for setting up your IBM Cloud environment has been divided into three steps.
 More detail on each step can be found in the README.md for the steps.
 [00-account-setup](./00-account-setup/README.md) creates some base resources used by [20-scc-setup](/20-scc-setup/README.md) and [30-workoad](./30-workload/README.md).

 | Step | Description |